How can I create, lay out and order reference lists?

 4. Correctly format your references according to the font types, font sizes and spacing requirements of your course

-Using our example references from Lesson 1, we’ve created an example reference list for you below that follows all of these requirements:
+Using our example references from Chapter 1, we’ve created an example reference list for you below that follows all of these requirements: